-Medication name Dose/or if used as needed Purpose of medication Prescribing doctor Doctor's phone number Doctor's specialty--I recently added this because some doctors get confused about which doctor is my neurologist, pain specialist, etc.
+Doctor’s specialty–I recently added this because some doctors get confused about which doctor is my neurologist, pain specialist, etc.

 - I keep this list on my Google Drive, so if I have an emergency or don’t have a print out, I can pull it up on my phone.

 - I also keep a list of recently discontinued medications and why (a doctor changed the medicine, bad side effects, ineffective, allergic reaction).
 This lets the doctor know that you can’t take Topomax, even though this doctor might ask you if you’ve tried it before, three times during a single appointment.
 “Yes, I already said that you prescribed it last summer, but I got confused and cried at work, so you had me discontinue it…”